 - winning summary judgment reversing a tentative decision for the defendant as counsel to plaintiff, comedian Garry Shandling, against Shandling’s former manager for breach of fiduciary duty, prompting Variety to declare that "Shandling Claims Get New Life in a Stunning Reversal”;

-- winning a $34.5 million jury verdict in an antitrust case, In re Scrap Metal Antitrust Litigation.
+- winning a $34.5 million jury verdict in an antitrust case, In re Scrap Metal Antitrust Litigation; and

 AWARDS & RECOGNITIONS

-Bill has spoken and presented regularly at legal conferences, including NYU Law School’s conference on Antitrust and 21st Century Bigness, the ABA’s American Judicial Law Institute for Antitrust (sponsored by University of California at Berkeley and the University of Chicago), the American Antitrust Institute, the Sedona Conference, and MLEX Advisory Board, as well as conducted mock trials for the Spring and Fall ABA Antitrust Conferences and the ABA Economics Institute for Judges at George Mason University.
+Bill has spoken and presented regularly at legal conferences, including NYU Law School’s conference on Antitrust and 21st Century Bigness; the ABA’s American Judicial Law Institute for Antitrust (sponsored by University of California at Berkeley and the University of Chicago); the American Antitrust Institute; the Sedona Conference; and MLEX Advisory Board; and has conducted mock trials for the Spring and Fall ABA Antitrust Conferences and the ABA Economics Institute for Judges at George Mason University.